rosenpass/rosenpass-website/content/en/about.md

 In short, **Rosenpass** will not just improve today’s internet, it will help keeping it going in the future.

-##Investi Journo Alternativtext

-**Rosenpass** is an application of state-of-the-art quantum secure key encryption to the well-established WireGuard protocol.
-WireGuard, by design, provides for an interface to add improved future cryptography.

-**Rosenpass** is Free and Open Software.

-The prominent advantage as of today is the provision of a “Quantum Hardened WireGuard” VPN solution, increasing the trust level of critical data communication by a very significant factor.

-That said, it is important to notice that while **Rosenpass** cannot work without a coexistant WireGuard installation, it is not a usual plugin or add-on, but rather a cryptographic coprocessing system that does not intervene into WireGuards code processing, thereby leaving WireGuards well-established security fully functioning, even in the unlikely event that the **Rosenpass** system should fail.
-It’s a fail-safe approach.

-**Rosenpass** adds a layer of Post Quantum Security (PQS) by using WireGuards interface for cryptographic key submission.

-Check the Developer and Cryptographer sections and the whitepaper for further information.

 {{< /blocks/section >}}